Quickstart

 Boot as a member user

-A user whom you have a clue to identify with, such as a user who is currently signed in to your service, is a member user.
+A user whom you can identify, such as a user currently signed in to your service, can be boot as a member user.
 The Channel distinguishes a user by the memberId field which you can set by BootConfig#setMemberId().

 ❗️